-One view is that way back in the mists of time every Scottish family had a distinctive tartan pattern, the colors of which were obtained from the plants which grew only in their locality.
+One view is that every Scottish family had a distinctive tartan pattern, the colors of which were obtained from the plants which grew only in their locality.

 As a sept of the Hamilton Clan, Cadzow family members can wear Hamilton tartan.
 It comes in dress (red background) or hunting (green background).
 The blue stripes are “three up and three across”, which distinguishes it from other tartans.

 What is well recorded is that the Celts were noted for their exuberant sense of color.
 Roman observers referred to their striped, variegated, or chequered clothing and tattoos.

 The simple two-color checks of two thousand years ago have evolved into a profusion of differing patterns that today number well over two thousand.